 - Get advice on your planned destination: There are many expat websites, blogs and forums that offer you great advice.
 It is worth checking out these sites and asking questions about your particular destination.
-There are some handy destination guides to call upon.
 You might also like to check out Irish Around Oz and Irish People Living In Australia.
 We also looked at the 6 best places to live in Australia in 2017.

 - Find a new home: After the initial short-term accommodation phase that most expats go through, you’ll need to find somewhere more permanent to settle in.
 These days, most real estate to buy or rent can be found online.
 Sites such as RealEstate.com.au, Domain, and Property.com.au are well-known sites in Australia.

 - Find a school: If you have children, you’ll want to get started right away on planning for schools for your kids.
 In our article about 16 things to know before moving to Australia we discuss visas and schools for children.